 Number: 213-744-4344, 213-765-6794.

+Local Buy Nothing groups offer a great way to donate toys, clothes, and small household items you no longer need.
+It can be hard to find organizations that will accept baby furniture like used high chairs and cribs, but if they’re still in good condition you can easily pass them along to someone else.
 Donating toys, clothes, and books not only helps families in need, but it also helps the environment.
 Swapping items with other parents is another excellent way to ensure that the things your kids have outgrown find a new home instead of ending up in the waste stream.
-Join our Facebook group to connect with other local families.
+Check out our Local Anchor Facebook group for opportunities to post items you’re ready to give away.